learn-co-curriculum/react-hooks-props-destructuring/README.md

 In this case, we want to make sure our component doesn't render as an utter disaster when the data is incomplete.
-In order to do this, we can use a **default prop** to assign a poster url when either a bad one, or none at all, is provided.
+In order to do this, we can use a **default value** to assign a poster url when either a bad one, or none at all, is provided.
 For this example, let's use the poster for Max Headroom as a default, seeing as it is a perfect placeholder: